branflake2267/docs/README.md

 The docs site generator uses Doxi Api Docs formatting.

-The guides platform allows you to save making redudndant data across version.
+The guides platform allows you to save time and elliminates multiple versions of the same content across your api versions.
-And it uses simple markdown to render the html.
+It also uses simple markdown to render the html.
 Which makes writing docs quick and easy.

 ## TODO